 Taking the moral high ground

-So, this last week Twitter has agreed to not allow political parties to advertise on their social platform, which I do commend.
-Facebook however will continue to allow it.
+Twitter has agreed to not allow political parties to advertise on their social platform, which I do commend.
+Twitter has also warned the conservatives over that rename of their media account to Fact Check.
 Considering Twitter has less than a tenth of the users of Facebook, this isn’t going to make a huge difference.
 But beware Facebook, as the world is watching and scrutinising what you do this time and what you will allow the political landscape to achieve.

 There is a really insightful documentary around the misuse of social media platform and user data called “The Great Hack” on Netflix.
 It is based around the use of data by Cambridge Analytica in a number of political campaigns around the world.
 It really does make you think about how you use your social media.
 For the social media platforms it’s about the ethical use of user’s data versus the financial and power advantages this creates.